imatix/gsl/README.txt

     <expr1> ? [<expr2>]

-is equal to the value of &lt;expr1>, if defined; otherwise it is equal to the value of &lt;expr2>, whether or not the latter is defined.
-If the second operand &lt;expr2> is omitted then the evaluation of the expression is safe, that is, GSL does not object (when this is feasible) to the result of the expression being undefined.
+is equal to the value of `<expr1>`, if defined; otherwise it is equal to the value of `<expr2>`, whether or not the latter is defined.
+If the second operand `<expr2>` is omitted, then the evaluation of the expression is safe, that is, GSL does not object (when this is feasible) to the result of the expression being undefined.
 This feature can be used in symbol definitions and substitutions to make GSL accept an undefined expression.
 See the description of these instructions for details.

 The safe comparative operators return the same result as their equivalent comparative operators when both operands are defined.
 If one or both operator is undefined, the safe operators return FALSE while the normal operators produce an error.
-Notice that `a ?&lt;> b` returns TRUE if both a and b are defined and they are not equal and FALSE otherwise.
+Notice that `a ?<> b` returns TRUE if both a and b are defined and they are not equal and FALSE otherwise.

 The if operator returns the second operand if the first operand evaluates to a non-zero number.
 Otherwise the result is undefined.
 Thus an expression such as